nodrognaes/Regex/README.md

 ### Quantifiers

 In our example, `{2,6}` is a special component known as a _quantifier_, which sets limits for the preceding string.
 This means that the end section of the string must include at least 2 and no more than 6 characters.
 Specifically, in this case, it must include 2-6 lowercase letters, given the preceding pattern `[a-z\.]`.
+Another quantifier used in our code is `+`, indicating that we are looking to match the specified pattern once or more.

 ### Grouping Constructs